Microwave Strawberry Jam – No Pectin

-This microwave strawberry jam is a great option when you need a delicious jam done quickly.
-Just one bowl, 15 minutes of cooking and no testing dilemmas.
-Use fresh or frozen strawberries and you will never have to buy a store-bought jam again.
+This microwave strawberry jam is a great option when you need a delicious jam quickly.
+Just one bowl, three ingredients, and 15 minutes of cooking.
+And it’s without any pectin or artificial flavorings.
+Use fresh or frozen strawberries, and you will never have to buy a store-bought jam again.

-I never buy jam.
+I never buy jam or jelly.
 First, I find it too sweet.
-And second, the fruit content is so little.
-I like my jam fruity not sugary sweet.
-So, I would rather have a jam with a shorter shelf-life, than a jam that can be stored for a year because it's preserved with too much sugar.
+And secondly, the fruit content is very low.
+I like my jam to be fruity, not sugary or sweet.
+So, I would rather have a jam with a shorter shelf life than one that can be stored for a year because it’s preserved with too much sugar.
 Know what I mean?

-For example, if you cook it less and find it is still not set, just put it back in the microwave for a minute or two.
-Similarly, if you find it to be too thick, just add a few tablespoons of water and give it a good stir.
-Have I got you excited about this jam already?
-Yeah, its simple and easy.
+- A very forgiving recipe – For example, if you cook it less and find it is still not set, just put it back in the microwave for a minute or two.
+Similarly, if you find it too thick, just add a few tablespoons of water and stir well.

 Ingredients and substitutes

-- Strawberries - The best candidate for jams are the strawberries that are dark red, and more on the soft side.
+- Strawberries – The best candidates for jams are the strawberries that are dark red and more on the soft side.
 For instance, the ones that have been kept aside in the fridge for a day or two.

-Tip - never let the strawberries soak in water as they absorb water making a very runny jam.
-I like to wash, hull and dry the strawberries with a paper towel or leave them in the fridge to completely dry - this also helps reduce the cooking time. - Sugar - Traditionally, people use a ratio of 1:1 for fruit and sugar, just like commercial jams.
-That's too sweet for me.
-Since I prefer my jam more fruity, I use less sugar.
+Pro tip – Never let the strawberries soak in water, as they absorb water, and make a very runny jam.
+I like to wash, hull, and dry the strawberries with a paper towel or leave them in the fridge to completely dry – this also helps reduce the cooking time. - Sugar – Traditionally, people use a ratio of 1:1 for fruit and sugar, just like commercial jams.
+That’s too sweet for me.
+Since I prefer my jam to be more fruity, I use less sugar.
 Sometimes, I prefer using thick granulated sugar so it cooks slowly with the fruit.
-Today, I'm using fine grain sugar.
+Today, I’m using fine-grain sugar.

 - Lemon juice – It’s best to use fresh lemon juice.
 You can also add zest, but I’m not a big fan of zest in my strawberry jam.